Aaron-Hunter/hello-world/README.md

 # hello-world
 This is to help me learn.
-This is pretty cool - but I need more depth!
+This is pretty cool - I'm starting to like this more!